On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\textbf{LLMs.} For LLMs, there are two main types of privacy leakage attacks: construction attacks and association attacks.
-Construction attacks focus on recovering the training data.
-The overall idea of these attacks \cite{data_leakage_4} is to repeatedly execute the process until the termination token is present in the resulting sentence. \citez{data_leakage_4} suggested two initialization strategies for prefixes: random prefixes and common prefixes crawled from the Internet.
-In order to enhance the diversity of the generated samples, they also introduced temperature scaling to modify the predicted distribution of the models.
-Subsequently, a deduplication step is performed and samples with the lowest perplexity are considered as the training samples. \citez{data_leakage_5} investigated memorization patterns of models, i.e., identifying the characteristics of samples that are particularly prone to be memorized.
-They discovered that outliers and frequently appearing samples within the training dataset are more easily memorized by models.
-Additionally, they uncovered that larger datasets, along with the utilization of random optimization algorithms, contribute to mitigating this issue.
-Interestingly, it was also observed that models are less inclined to remember samples encountered during the early stages of training. \citez{data_leakage_6} revealed a logarithmic-linear relationship between memorization effects and three key factors: model capacity, frequency of a sample within the dataset, and the length of prefixes used to prompt. \citez{data_leakage_7} systematically examined the effectiveness of different tricks in construction attacks like sampling strategy, probability distribution adjustment, look-ahead, etc.
+\textbf{Construction attacks.} The general idea behind this type of attack is to generate samples by providing prefixes, with the resulting samples possibly being included in training sets~\citep{data_leakage_4}. \citet{data_leakage_4} proposed using either random prefixes or common ones sourced from the Internet to initiate these attacks.
+To enhance the diversity of the generated samples, they introduced temperature scaling to adjust the model's predicted distribution.
+A subsequent deduplication process identifies samples with the lowest perplexity as potential training data. \citet{data_leakage_5} found that LLMs are more likely to memorize outliers and frequently occurring training samples.
+Interestingly, \citet{data_leakage_5} observed that models are less inclined to remember samples encountered during the early stages of training. \citet{data_leakage_6} identified a logarithmic-linear relationship between memorization effects and three key factors: model capacity, frequency of a sample within the dataset, and the length of prefixes used to prompt the model. \citet{data_leakage_7} systematically examined the effectiveness of different tricks in construction attacks, including sampling strategy, probability distribution adjustment, etc.